oakmac/phase2-backend-project-requirements/README.md

   - List of team members.

 - Your repo must be connected to [Travis CI](https://travis-ci.org/):
-  - You must run at least one test in your Travis CI build (hint: test for [StandardJS])
+  - You must have at least one test of an API endpoint that touches the database
+  - This tutorial might be helpful: [Test Driven Development with Node](https://mherman.org/blog/test-driven-development-with-node/)
   - Put a build status badge in your `README.md` that links to your latest build
+  - Hint: don't forget to test for [StandardJS]!

 - Code must follow some organization scheme.
   - Everything cannot be in one super long file.